Anti-Mormonism: Apologetic

-I am not entirely comfortable with labeling this an anti-Mormon work, for I don't see hatred of the Church and a determination to destroy as the prime motive behind it.
-On the other hand, whatever the intention of individual authors, the label is not entirely misapplied either.
-In any case, one thing is sure: the compilation will be exploited by the Mormon-haters.

-Others consider the definition of anti-Mormonism rather fundamentally: those in opposition to or against the LDS Church.
-While not including those who simply believe differently, it includes those who are actively engaged in opposing the LDS Church.
-Thus, a person's intelligence, honesty, qualification or accreditation do not make them anti-Mormon.
-Anti-Mormon arguments are those in opposition to the claims and institutional aims of the LDS Church, and anti-Mormons are those who spend a significant amount of time opposing the church via such arguments or otherwise.

-Many members of the LDS Church believe that since the church is sanctioned by God, Satan and his followers will seek to destroy it, with some even seeing this opposition as evidence that the LDS Church has divine origins.
-Some avoid anti-Mormon material, while others analyze and criticize it, such as William J. Hamblin, who addresses anti-Mormon attacks on the geography and archeology of the Book of Mormon in "Basic Methodological Problems with the Anti-Mormon Approach to the Geography and Archaeology of the Book of Mormon."
+Although some Mormons avoid anti-Mormon material, others analyze and criticize it, such as William J. Hamblin, who addresses anti-Mormon attacks on the geography and archeology of the Book of Mormon in "Basic Methodological Problems with the Anti-Mormon Approach to the Geography and Archaeology of the Book of Mormon."

-Other prominent LDS Church members note that the opposition from anti-Mormonism can actually be beneficial.
+Some prominent LDS Church apologists believe that the opposition from anti-Mormonism can be beneficial to Mormonism.
 As Hugh Nibley expressed it, "We need more anti-Mormon books.
 They keep us on our toes."
-Michael R. Ash of the Foundation for Apologetic Information and Research (FAIR) dissected this viewpoint in "The Impact of Mormon Critics on LDS Scholarship", concluding that the accusations of critics are helpful in encouraging and stimulating further research.
 Orson Pratt also seemed to invite criticism when he said:

 Convince us of our errors of doctrine, if we have any, by reason, by logical arguments, or by the word of God, and we will be ever grateful for the information, and you will ever have the pleasing reflection that you have been instruments in the hands of God of redeeming your fellow beings from the darkness which you may see enveloping their minds.